timothyshores/webapi-challenge/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+:white_check_mark: Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+:white_check_mark: Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+:white_check_mark: Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+:white_check_mark: Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+:white_check_mark: Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+:white_check_mark: Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.